awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

    1. In **Key/value**, copy the value for **password**\.

 1. Install SQL\*Plus on your DB instance and log in to your database as `SYS`\.
-For more information, see [Step 4: Connect your SQL client to an Oracle DB instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md#CHAP_GettingStarted.Connecting.Oracle)\.
+For more information, see [Step 3: Connect your SQL client to an Oracle DB instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md#CHAP_GettingStarted.Connecting.Oracle)\.

 ### Logging in to your RDS Custom for Oracle database using OS authentication<a name="custom-creating.sysdba.pwd"></a>

 The OS user `rdsdb` owns the Oracle database binaries\.
 You can switch to the `rdsdb` user and log in to your RDS Custom for Oracle database without a password\.

 1. Connect to your DB instance with AWS Systems Manager\.
-For more information, see [Connecting to your RDS Custom DB instance using AWS Systems Manager](#custom-creating.ssm)\.
+For more information, see [Connecting to your RDS Custom DB instance using Session Manager](#custom-creating.ssm)\.

 1. In a web browser, go to [https://www\.oracle\.com/database/technologies/instant\-client/linux\-x86\-64\-downloads\.html](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html)\.